The Best Mendoza Wineries: A Guide to Wine Tasting in Mendoza

 Where to stay in Mendoza

-My personal recommendation, one that I swear by and I promise if you follow it you won’t regret it, is stay in Valle de Uco.
+If a rental car is in your budget, I personally recommend skipping the city and staying in the Uco Valley.
 The Uco Valley is what dreams are made of.
 Hotels are set up amongst the vines at the foot of the Andes.
-It’s peaceful and idyllic.
-On our recent trip, we spent three nights in the Uco Valley split between two hotels.
+It's peaceful and idyllic.
+On our recent trip, we spent three nights in the Uco Valley split between two hotels, it was a dream y'all.

 Best Hotels in Mendoza City

-If you’ve heard all I had to say above and still prefer to stay in Mendoza city proper, here are some great options for accommodation in Mendoza to consider.
+If you'd feel more comfortable staying in Mendoza city proper, here are some great options for accommodation in Mendoza to consider.

 Best Hostels in Mendoza City